flowhub/fbp-diffbot/README.md

 It will then be added to the `FBPDIFFBOT_EXTRA_REPOSITORIES` envvar of the deployed service, so the repository name does not need to be visible in public.

+Note that approval is manual, so it *may take a day or two*.

 ### Manually request PR checking

 Endpoint: `POST /checkpr/$owner/$repo/$prnumber`